atxit/network_vista/user_guide/settings/settings.md

 # Settings

+*techTip: Settings is only visible to root, admin, and sudo admin users*

-Log into Network Vista, open the menu (top left), select settings:
+Log into Network Vista, open the menu (top left), and select **Settings**:

 ![img.png](imgs/img.png)

-<i>techTip: Settings is only visible to root, admin and sudo admin users</i>
 #### System Administrator

 In addition to the Network Vista root account, there is also an admin account.
-To enable the admin user account, please add a password.
-A minimum length of
+To enable the admin user account, add a password with a minimum length of eight characters.
+Once set, click **Save**.
-Eight characters is required.
-Once ready, click Save.

 ![img_1.png](imgs/img_1.png)

 #### Sudo Administrators

-Sudo Admin Users are standard users which have elevated rights.
-Network Vista employees Roles Based Access Controls for certain functions (making changes).
-Add the users ID to one of the three input fields and click Save.
+Sudo Admin Users are standard users with elevated rights.
+Network Vista employs Role-Based Access Control (RBAC) for certain functions, such as making changes.
+To grant access, add the user’s ID to one of the three input fields and click **Save**

 ![img_2.png](imgs/img_2.png)

 #### Static Users

-Static Users are accounts which can be created to access Network Vista.
-Static users are standard users unless elevated to Sudo Administrators.
+Static users are accounts that can be created to access Network Vista.
+By default, static users are standard users unless elevated to Sudo Administrators.
-Add the user ID to the filed and select Save.
+Enter the user ID in the field and select **Save**.

 ![img_3.png](imgs/img_3.png)